SFDR Sustainability-related disclosures

 Monitoring of environmental or social characteristics

 The Investment Manager uses qualitative analysis paired with a proprietary quantitative methodology framework, as detailed below, to measure the attainment of the environmental characteristics.
-These internal controls are used to monitor the Fund’s portfolio companies and investable universe, throughout the lifecycle of the Fund.
-External control measures used to monitor the characteristics are being evaluated and considered for this fund.
+These internal controls are used to monitor the Sub-Fund’s portfolio companies and investable universe, throughout the lifecycle of the Sub-Fund.
+External control measures used to monitor the characteristics are being evaluated and considered for the Sub-Fund.
+Proportion of portfolio aligned with environmental characteristics, and investments made in ‘Sustainable’ and ‘Other’ categories are monitored daily on standard business days and are reviewed quarterly with intent to verify adherence to targeted allocations on an annual basis.

 Methodologies for environmental or social characteristics

-The Investment Manager developed the following screens and methodologies to assess how the environmental characteristics of the Fund are met.
+The Investment Manager developed the following screens and methodologies to assess how the environmental characteristics of the Sub-Fund are met.

 A divestment assessment is promptly conducted if the Investment Manager at any time becomes aware of: